rse/unix-under-windows/README.md

 ## Configure Unix Shell Environment

 1. **Re-Enter Ubuntu under WSL**:<br/>
-   Re-Enter Ubuntu GNU/Linux under Windows Subsystem for Linux again.<br/>
+   Re-Enter Ubuntu GNU/Linux under Windows Subsystem for Linux again.

    > Rationale: we have to configure the Unix environment from itself.

     - *START* &rarr; *Ubuntu 18.04*

 2. **Install Essential Unix Tools**:<br/>
-   Install all necessary essential and some more useful Unix tools.<br/>
+   Install all necessary essential and some more useful Unix tools.

    > Rationale: the subsequent Unix Shell Configurations are based on them.